braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

   * The update process effected by the Sequencer qualifies as an objective physical transition, wherein uncomputed potential configurations crystallize into definite, actualized states through the deterministic application of $\mathcal{U}$, thereby instantiating genuine novelty and diachronic identity.

-Internal observers, operating within the emergent physical time $t_{phys}$, reconstruct the Page–Wootters conditional probabilities as an effective, approximate description valid in the regime of weak entanglement and coarse-grained measurements; however, the foundational ontology embeds authentic evolution, wherein each tick of $t_L$ marks an irrevocable advance from one ontically distinct reality to the next.
+Internal observers, operating within the emergent physical time $t_{phys}$, reconstruct the Page–Wootters conditional probabilities as an effective, approximate description valid in the regime of weak entanglement and coarse-grained measurements; however, the foundational ontology embeds authentic evolution, wherein each tick of $t_L$ marks an irrevocable advance from one ontically distinct reality to the next **[(Page & Wootters, 1983)](/monograph/appendices/a-references#A.49)**; **[(Gambini, García-Pintos, & Pullin, 2023)](/monograph/appendices/a-references#A.27)**.
 :::

 ### 1.2.3 Lemma: Finite Information Substrate {#1.2.3}